engr101staff/engr101matlab/_sources/functions_in_cpp/mixed_up_code.rst

 Mixed Up Code Exercises
 -----------------------

-Answer the following **Mixed-Up Code** questions to practice what you have learned in this chapter.
+These questions are **completely OPTIONAL**.
+We provide these exercises to give you more practice with the material that you've learned.
+Additionally, they may be a helpful resource when reviewing for assessments.
+Some lines contain **mistakes** or are **unnecessary** for the function - these lines should not be selected.
+Make sure to place the blocks at the right indentation levels!

 .. parsonsprob:: functions_in_cpp_mixed_up_code_1
    :numbered: left
    :adaptive:
-   :noindent:
    :practice: T

    Vacation time!
 But before you go, you need to convert your currency.
-   Let's write the code for the dollarToYen function. dollarToYen takes dollar as a parameter and returns the equivalent amount of Japanese yen.
+   Let's write the code for the dollarToYen function. ``dollarToYen`` takes dollar as a parameter and returns the equivalent amount of Japanese yen.
    The conversion rate is 1 USD equals 105.42 Japanese yen.
    Put the necessary blocks of code in the correct order.